ibm-cloud-docs/openshift/overview.md

 {{site.data.keyword.attribute-definition-list}}

 # Understanding {{site.data.keyword.openshiftlong_notm}}
 {: #overview}

 Learn more about [{{site.data.keyword.openshiftlong}}](https://www.ibm.com/products/openshift){: external}, its capabilities, and the options that are available to you to customize the cluster to your needs.
 {: shortdesc}

-{{site.data.keyword.openshiftlong_notm}} is a managed offering to create your own {{site.data.keyword.redhat_openshift_notm}} cluster of compute hosts to deploy and manage containerized apps on {{site.data.keyword.cloud_notm}}. {{site.data.keyword.openshiftlong_notm}} provides intelligent scheduling, self-healing, horizontal scaling, service discovery and load balancing, automated rollouts and rollbacks, and secret and configuration management for your apps.
+{{site.data.keyword.openshiftlong_notm}} is a managed offering to create your own {{site.data.keyword.redhat_openshift_notm}} cluster of compute hosts to deploy and manage containerized apps on {{site.data.keyword.cloud_notm}}. {{site.data.keyword.openshiftlong_notm}} is designed to provide intelligent scheduling, self-healing, horizontal scaling, service discovery and load balancing, automated rollouts and rollbacks, and secret and configuration management for your apps.
 Combined with an intuitive user experience, built-in security and isolation, and advanced tools to secure, manage, and monitor your cluster workloads, you can rapidly deliver highly available and secure containerized apps in the public cloud.
-{: #overview-iks}

 Review frequently asked questions and key technologies that {{site.data.keyword.openshiftlong_notm}} uses.